You hear the devastating news that a friend or their family member is sick.

 If you pay attention, you can take cues about what someone needs or wants, Johnson said.

 “People who are in a health crisis often say how alone they feel,” he said.
 “What they appreciate is the person who shows up who isn’t in a hurry to leave.
 You don’t have to talk.
-The gift of your physical presence and physical touch are profound gifts to offer to someone who is hurting.”
+The gift of your physical presence is profound to someone who is hurting.”

 Be willing to listen without responding to everything your friend says—and let them talk when they’re ready to talk.
 And when they are ready, don’t be afraid to talk about their illness, Johnson said.